MicrosoftDocs/sql-docs/docs/sql-server/end-of-support/sql-server-extended-security-updates.md

 **Can customers leverage the Azure Hybrid Benefit for SQL Server 2008 and 2008 R2 versions?**

-Yes, customers with active Software Assurance or equivalent Server Subscriptions can leverage the Azure Hybrid Benefit using existing on-premises license investments for discounted pricing on [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] running on Azure SQL Database and Azure Virtual Machines.
+Yes, customers with active Software Assurance or equivalent Server Subscriptions can leverage the Azure Hybrid Benefit using existing on-premises license investments for discounted pricing on [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] running on [!INCLUDE[ssSDSfull](../../includes/sssdsfull-md.md)] and Azure Virtual Machines.

 **Can customers get free Extended Security Updates on Azure Government regions?**